Environmental Protection Agency (EPA).

 In examining aggregate exposure, section 408 of FFDCA directs EPA to consider available information concerning exposures from the pesticide residue in food and all other non-occupational exposures, including drinking water from ground water or surface water and exposure through pesticide use in gardens, lawns, or buildings (residential and other indoor uses).

-The residues of concern are the parent compound only.
+The residues of concern are for the parent compound only.
 Considering the large size and polarity of the SANFC molecules, it is unlikely that they would be readily absorbed by livestock or taken up by plants for further metabolism.

 D. Cumulative Effects From Substances With a Common Mechanism of Toxicity